AlacrisIO/legicash-facts/design.md

 needs to be scrutinizing the registry's responsiveness, leading to an infinite regress...

-It's likely that some kind of gossip network of putatively indepedent registries could be useful for this issue, and a sketch of that network is included below, without assertion of any security guarantees at this stage.
+It's likely that some kind of gossip network of putatively independent registries could be useful for this issue, and a sketch of that network is included below, without assertion of any security guarantees at this stage.
 Those guarantees will likely be probabilistic, and assume a threshold number of honest